foliant-docs/foliantcontrib.meta/README.md

 **get_source(self, without_meta=True) -> str**

 Returns section's source.
+The section title is also included in the output.
 If `without_meta` is `True`, all meta tags are cut out from the text.

 **is_main(self) -> bool**